mreinstein/upsocket/README.md

 ### up.close()

-Close the websocket connection and don't attempt to reconnect.
+Closes the underlying websocket connection, clears any buffered unsent data, and don't attempt to reconnect.

+Once this method is called, the upsocket instance is basically unusable.
+You'll need to instantiate a new upsocket object.

+TODO: perhaps a `reconnect()` method should be added to reactivate the underlying socket?

 ### up.subscribe(topic, handler)